 One Crazy Summer

 This is on summer reading lists everywhere, for good reason.
+In the summer of 1968, Delphine and her younger sisters journey to Oakland, California.
+They plan to spend the summer vacation with their mother, who abandoned their family years earlier.
+When the girls arrive, they find a mother who is radically different from the one they’ve imagined.
+Seemingly annoyed by their presence, Delphine's mother wants to send them off to a Black Panthers summer camp.
 From School Library Journal: "Emotionally challenging and beautifully written, this book immerses readers in a time and place and raises difficult questions of cultural and ethnic identity and personal responsibility.
 With memorable characters (all three girls have engaging, strong voices) and a powerful story, this is a book well worth reading and rereading."

 In this Newbery Honor novel, New York Times bestselling author Rita Williams-Garcia tells the story of three sisters who travel to Oakland, California, in 1968 to meet the mother who abandoned them.